Skip to Content

 Highlights: Loving, Playful, Social

 Combine that with their stubborn reputation and you have all the ingredients for a dog that would score low on an obedience intelligence test.
+But as we’ve discussed, the test means nothing when measuring the true IQ of the Shih Tzu.

 RECOMMENDED: Why Shih Tzus Are Smart